Unbelievable (EMF song): Critical reception

+John Earls of Classic Pop called it "mighty".
+Annette Petruso from The Michigan Daily stated that the boys from the Forest of Dean "have created an undeniably perfect pop single with the ultra-simple, ultra-catchy and ultra-overplayed "Unbelievable"."
+Andrew Collins from NME complimented it as a "special record", writing, "It's their first, and it's crunchier than the breakfast cereal Start.
+Sex-flavoured bass, hoppity drums, unfettered guitar, and a shouting sample that might be stupid old Andrew Dice Clay for all I know — yes, it's got the lot.
+Drenched in all the same juices that make PWEI so cool, it even sounds like five people were involved in its construction.
+I believe."

 Chart performance

-"Unbelievable" was very successful on the charts across several continents.
-In Europe, the song entered the top 10 in Belgium (4), Germany (9), Ireland (5), the Netherlands (6), Norway (8), Spain (6), Sweden (9), Switzerland (3), and the UK.
-In the latter, it peaked at number three on the UK Singles Chart in its fifth week, on November 25, 1990.
-The song spent two weeks at the number two position before dropping to number six, seven and ten the following weeks.
-The single was also a top 10 hit on the Eurochart Hot 100, peaking at number eight in December 1990.

-Outside Europe, "Unbelievable" was a top 20 hit in New Zealand (12), while entering the top 10 also in Australia (8).
-In the US, the song achieved huge success, charting on four different Billboard charts; number one on the Hot 100, number nine on the Hot Dance Club Play chart, number five on the Hot Dance Music/Maxi-Singles Sales chart and number three on the Modern Rock Tracks chart.
-It also hit number one on the Cash Box Top 100.
-In Canada, "Unbelievable" reached number four on the RPM Top Singles chart and number three on the RPM Dance/Urban chart.

-The single earned a gold record in Australia (35,000), Canada (50,000) and the United States (500,000), and a silver record in the United Kingdom (200,000).
+"Unbelievable" entered the top 10 in Belgium, Germany, Ireland, Luxembourg, the Netherlands, Norway, Spain, Sweden, Switzerland, and the United Kingdom.
+In the UK, it peaked at number three on the UK Singles Chart during its fifth week, spending two weeks at that position.
+The single was also a top-10 hit on the Eurochart Hot 100, peaking at number eight in December 1990.
+Outside Europe, "Unbelievable" was a top-20 hit in New Zealand while entering the top 10 in Australia.
+In the United States, the song appeared on four different Billboard charts, peaking at number one on the Hot 100, number nine on the Dance Club Play chart, number five on the 12-inch Singles Sales chart and number three on the Modern Rock Tracks chart.
+It also reached number one on the Cash Box Top 100.
+In Canada, "Unbelievable" reached number four on the RPM 100 Hit Tracks chart and number three on the RPM Dance chart.
+The single earned a gold record in Australia, Canada and the US, as well as a silver record in the UK.